trishume/ddbus/Readme.md

 - Calling methods
 - Creating wrapper objects for DBus interfaces
-- Seamlessly converting too and from D types
+- Seamlessly converting to and from D types
 - Handling method calls and signals (includes introspection support)

 # Installation